tomasvh/tendn09-1dt305-temp-meter/README.md

 With the idle of 188.712mA minus the produced estimated 85mA average that leaves 103.712 mA consumption.
 Running this result in a [Battery life](https://www.digikey.com/en/resources/conversion-calculators/conversion-calculator-battery-life) calculator results in a life expectancy of 19.2 hours, which is in no way great.

+To counteract this a larger solar panel could be used, A good aim would probably be to have a solar panel with a capacity of around 400-450mA, this would let the device regain what was lost during the day and thus be or atleast be very close to self-sufficient.
+**Important to note** is that you in this case should install a overcharge protection on the battery.

+# 6 Platform of choice

+I chose to run this project using Pycoms own platform Pybytes.
+When connected to this cloud service(which is free) your data is saved for one month and can through their portal be displayed in a very nice matter.
+It is also extremely easy to connect your device to this platform with easy to use tutorials.
+Especially through WiFi which we have used in this project.

+The platform also works as a point of access through which you can access and send on your data to different other cloud platforms(AWS, Google Cloud, Microsoft Azure) or by webhooks send it on to a custom service on for example your own server.
+This is done through the platforms "integration section".

+An expansion of this application that i myself have considered, but not implemented due to lack of time is to use above mentioned webhooks.
+The way this works is that every time the platform recieves a signal from your device, a POST call is sent to a URL of your choice(For example a node.js server that listens to this specific URL) which in turn saves it to a suitable database and displays it in a more accessable way than through the portal.

+You can also, as mentioned above use one of the existing large cloud platforms to collect the data to be accessed to external applications.

+It all comes down to what types of hardware/server capabilites you have yourself and what kind of wallet space you have for the implementation.

+As for this project i have chosen to stop the entire process at Pybytes and display the results there for now and will thus go no further in explaining the ways of handling the data.

+# 7 The code

+1. Now, Jumping off at the point of chapter 4 of this tutorial we must now create a folder from where we will upload our code to the device.
+When that is done, download the four files in the "src" folder in the repository and put them in the newly created folder.

+2. Now open said folder in VS code and create a folder named "lib".
+In this folder create a file called **"onewire.py"** and copy/paste the code from the Library section of the [Pycom deviced code](https://docs.pycom.io/tutorials/hardware/owd/).
+This is the library that allows for communication with this kind of sensor and is of outmost importance.
+Press CTRL+S to save the file.

+3. You should now have 4 files in the main folder along with above mentioned file:

+[boot.py](https://github.com/tomasvh/tendn09-1dt305-temp-meter/blob/main/src/boot.py), This is a start file that is run on boot-up, what it does is tell the device to run main.py

+[main.py](https://github.com/tomasvh/tendn09-1dt305-temp-meter/blob/main/src/main.py), this is the main file, it imports the analogTemp.py and ds18b20.py and runs them to collects the temperatures as well as sending it on to pybytes.
+It also controlls the idle timing, making the device wait 15 minutes between every send.

+[analogTemp.py](https://github.com/tomasvh/tendn09-1dt305-temp-meter/blob/main/src/analogTemp.py), This module controls the collection of data from the analog sensor and converts what is read into a celcius number that can be read by a human being.

+[ds18b20.py](https://github.com/tomasvh/tendn09-1dt305-temp-meter/blob/main/src/ds18b20.py), This module imports the onewire.py and uses it to collect digital signals from the sensor and convert it to a celcius number that can be read by a human being.

+4. Uploading the code is done by pushing the "upload" button in the bottom colored section where you found the "Pymakr console" button before.

+5. To make the application talk to pybytes you must first register an account on their platform